jfserranoa/DECIS_job/README.md

   - A .csv with a small table that has fiscal indicators of the country (taken from IMF's Fiscal Monitor).

 ## visualization
-this folder contains two files:
+This folder contains two files:
-  -
+  - A HTML widget with teh visualization (Population Growth by country).
+  - A .R script with the code used for the visualization.